AmethystDev2713/Lets-Make-A-CPU/README.md

 ![Example 4.2](https://github.com/AmethystDev2713/Lets-Make-A-CPU/blob/366036111810a3c14afd44bdee1d90eff294b841/Images/Locker%20v2%20-%202.png "Example 4.2")

 In this example, when the binary code for an instruction is inputted, the instruction locks the data input to prevent it from going beyong the instruction processor by using 4 AND gates with one inverted input (the circle on one of its inputs represents a NOT gate).
 When the instruction is activated, it turns on the inverted inputs, which actually turns off that input since it's inverted.
 That way, data can't go through the locker.
 This makes it easier to prevent accidentally activating other instructions rather than wires going all over the place to lock other instructions.

+2. Set up (a lot) of logic gates to do what I want the CPU to do, whether it's a register, ALU, output functions, etc.
+3. Test the CPU.
+Just like programming in a language like C++ (my personal favorite), you have to test your code for bugs.
+Similarly, you have to test your logic circuit (set of logic gates which work together as a unit to perform a task) to make sure it's working the way it should be.

+You can think of the process as this: Plan (this is what section 4 was about), Build, and Test, just as if you were building a robot, RC Car/Airplane, making a Lego set from your imagination, etc.

+#### 5.1 Register Loading/Multi Step Instructions

 Let's find out how to make a multi-step instruction that will lock the other instructions as needed until it's over.
 An example of a multi-step instruction is loading a value into a register.
 Let's break down how to make a register loading instruction.